Canon 1Ds vs Panasonic GX9

 It is notable that the GX9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the GX9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon 1Ds or the Panasonic GX9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.